wp-plugins/rocket-reader-speed-reader/readme.txt

 * Change the settings (if needed) in the WP Admin Panel &raquo; Settings &raquo; Rocket Reader Opts

 == Changelog ==
+= 1.5.0 [06/07/2015] =
+* NEW: added a new option: Minimum Number of Words for showing the Rocket Reader button
+* NEW: a link to the settings page on the main plugin page
+* BUG FIX: lt, gt and amp replacement removed
+* CHANGE: several minor changes / updates

 = 1.4.1 [04/20/2015] =
 * Something went wrong with the deployment of 1.4...